valkey-io/valkey-doc/commands/acl-log.md

 1. Failures to authenticate their connections with [`AUTH`](auth.md) or [`HELLO`](hello.md).
 2. Commands denied because against the current ACL rules.
 3. Commands denied because accessing keys not allowed in the current ACL rules.
+4. Commands denied because accessing Pub/Sub channels not allowed in the current ACL rules.
-4. Commands denied because accessing a database not allowed in the current ACL rules.
+5. Commands denied because accessing a database not allowed in the current ACL rules.
+6. TLS clients failing automatic authentication via certificate field because no matching user exists.

 The optional argument specifies how many entries to show.
 By default up to ten failures are returned.
 The special `RESET` argument clears the log.